Dan's Web Tips | Brand X Browsers | User Agent Strings

 • TotalJobs claims in its "Browser Policy" to explicitly block various browsers, including Mozilla and Firefox.
 However, their clueless developers apparently can't even do a stupid browser-block correctly; there doesn't seem to be any problem accessing their site with those browsers.

 • Is turnabout fair play?
 Ben Goodger's blog, a fervent supporter of Mozilla's Firefox browser, used to turn away all MSIE users, sending them to a page that says "The browser you are using (Microsoft Internet Explorer) is not supported at this time due to incomplete support for web standards."
 Some other browser users, such as users of pre-Firefox Mozilla browsers, could see the site but get a gentle urging to upgrade to Firefox.
 (It doesn't seem to do this any more, however.)
 I think turning people away from a site because of the browser they use is wrong no matter which browser is being discriminated against, so I have to oppose this.
+(More recently, this article claims that a company saved lots of money by refusing to support IE at all, but that article is dated April 1, making one wonder if it's serious or an April Fool hoax.)

 • Ironically, Mozilla's own site is guilty of a user-agent-based blockage of sorts; they've restricted access to the Addons site if you're running certain old versions of Firefox, as discussed in these message threads.
 This was necessitated by a security issue where those versions could execute malicious code from other sites that fooled the browser into thinking it was from the Mozilla addon site, which could be stopped by blocking the actual site in question.